hahiserw/AceJump/README.md

 Thoughts
 --------

-I did it that way, because that's all about I found about Sublime Text 2 API.
+I did it that way, because that's all I found about Sublime Text 2 API.
 I used
 - Window.show_input_panel to collect user input
 - View.replace, View.add_regions and command undo to impement labels